standard-ai/spanner-deleter/README.md

   -d, --database= (required) Cloud Spanner Database ID.
   -q, --quiet     Disable all interactive prompts.
   -t, --tables=   Comma separated table names to be truncated.
 Default to truncate all tables if not specified.
+  -o, --timeout=  Number of days the command should run before it times out, defaults to 1 day if not specified.
+  --priority=     Spanner priority, as described here https://pkg.go.dev/google.golang.org/genproto/googleapis/spanner/v1#RequestOptions_Priority .
+Recommended to be set to priority = 2 (RequestOptions_PRIORITY_MEDIUM).
+Defaults to High priority, which may overtake normal database operations
+  -c, --column=   Column used to perform equality, greater than, and less than filter -l, --lower=    Lower bound comparison for column -u, --upper=    Upper bound comparison for column -v, --values=   Comma separated values for column to match on

 Help Options:
   -h, --help      Show this help message